AdaCore/ada-spark-rfcs/.github/ISSUE_TEMPLATE/language-feature.md

 ### Summary

-One paragraph explanation of the feature, *with examples of use*
+One-paragraph explanation of the feature, *with examples of use*

 ### Motivation